beavis07/serverless-slack-plugin/README.md

 First you will need to configure a "bot user" in your Slack team for the integration, instructions on how to do that can be found in the [Slack documentation](https://api.slack.com/bot-users).

-Once you have generate a token for your bot user and the name of the channel you want the bot to post to, in the `custom` property of either your `s-project.json` or `s-function.json` add an slack property.
+*Hint: Don't forget to invite your bot user into the channel you want it to post into!*

-*Hint: Don't forget to invite your bot user into the channel you have specified!*
+Once you have generated a token for your bot user and the name of the channel, in the `custom` property of either your `s-project.json` or `s-function.json` add the following:

 ```javascript
 {